santiagofacchini/santiagofacchini/README.md

 ### About me
 - Always learning new stuff
-- In my spare time, I enjoy swimming, kitesurfing and biking 🚵🏻‍♀️
+- In my spare time, I enjoy swimming 🏊🏻‍♂️, kitesurfing and biking 🚵🏻‍♀️
 - Dog person 🐺🐺